-Or you had an opportunity to ask but didn’t.
+Or you had an opportunity to discuss but didn’t.

 3. Can you live with their relationship with alcohol or cigarette?

-Another question to consider asking before marriage is if you’re okay with your partner’s drinking or smoking habits – if you don’t do these things.
+Another question to ask yourself before getting married is if you’re okay with your partner’s habits.

-Can you stand the taste of alcohol or cigarette in their mouths?
+And can you stand the taste or smell of these things in their mouths?

-Would you be okay living in a house where these things are?
+Would you be okay living in a house with alcohol and cigarettes?